youngelit0812/WMS_1.3.0_s57_63/Install.md

 ## Pre-Run Steps
 * Copy all ENC files into the directory indicated in "config.json" file.
+* Should modify the port number for HTTP and HTTPS in "config.json" file

 ## Test
 * Open the Web Browser.